Core

 - The workflow pauses and waits for all required approvals

-- Approvers receive notifications and can approve or reject from the workflow UI
+- Approvers can approve or reject from the workflow UI

 - Once all approvals are collected, the workflow continues: